 These tropes distort the world as millions consume their manifestation: conflict, for instance, reportage of terrorist attacks distort the statistical reality that being in an attack is hugely improbable: it inspired terrified indignation to visit London during the attacks where it wouldn’t glamour presented – yet statistically more dangerous – Miami.
 These tropes are presented as new – baffling, outrageous, incredible – events by outlets that sometimes claim to not be biased, which is impossible.
 These tropes present a Recency Bias of the news as the most important recent events having effects rather than themselves being products of overarching Big Picture events among irreducible causes and needs, not to mention the left-out or distorted, or simply the shared narratives (or not shared, because not news outlet dominated) which constitute our world.

 These patterns and the prestige of news blind us to paying attention to what the news actually is, to what matters, and to changing our selves and circumstances.
+If it comes to news pay for it and rely on state, like the BBC.

 Of course there is no getting rid of the news monolith or collusive media but each reader, each consumer can spare themselves with a critical awareness of what is actually important with an aggregator – rather than what we are merely told is; often because, well, it’s ‘The News’.